 Colombia Transit-Oriented Development (TOD) NAMA (scroll down for short film)

-On behalf of the Center for Clean Air Policy (CCAP) Steve Winkelman led development of the Colombia Transit Oriented Development (TOD) NAMA, securing €14.7 million in climate funding from the NAMA Facility to implement catalytic TOD projects, develop national replication policies and comprehensive monitoring and evaluation strategies.
+Steve Winkelman led development of the Colombia TOD NAMA, for the Center for Clean Air Policy (CCAP), securing €14.7 million in climate funding from the NAMA Facility to implement catalytic TOD projects, develop national replication policies and comprehensive monitoring and evaluation strategies.
 As a consulting Project Manager to CCAP, Steve currently leads delivery of technical cooperation in partnership with FINDETER, the national development bank of Colombia.
 The TOD NAMA is being implemented in collaboration with Colombia's Ministries of Environment, Transportation, Housing and Planning and the German development bank KfW.

 Growing Wealthier: Smart Growth, Climate Change and Prosperity (scroll down to read online)